carise/ml-zoomcamp-midterm/README.md

+# Heart disease prediction

-# Background
+## Background

 This is the midterm project for DataTalksClub's Machine Learning Zoomcamp.
 The model I am training and dpeloying is the [Heart Failure prediction dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction) from Kaggle.
-The hypothesis is that we can build a model that predicts whether or not someone has heart failure based on various clinical measurements.
+The hypothesis is that we can predict whether or not someone has heart failure based on various clinical measurements, such as cholesterol, whether the patient has diabetes, etc. I thought this was an interesting dataset because I was diagnosed with gestational diabetes and done a little bit of research to understand the long-term effects.

 As part of this project, I have a prepared a notebook to do exploratory data analysis, train several models, and select the model with the best performance.
 I have also created a Flask API that deploys the model as a web service.

-Important files in this project:
+## Important files in this project

 * `notebook.ipynb`: the notebook containing the data analysis and model training
 * `train.py`: the Python script to train the selected model with the tuned parameters